TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Implementation

 \section{Implementation}

-In this section, we describe details of our implementation, including the core library, hyperparameters, and other pertinent information.
+In this section we describe details of implementation in \textit{TrailBlazer}, including the core library, hyperparameters, and other pertinent information.
 Our method is developed using PyTorch 2.01 \cite{paszke2019pytorch}, and the Diffusers library version 0.21.4 from Huggingface \cite{huggingface}.
-We override the the Diffusers pipeline \texttt{TextToVideoSDPipeline} to produce our implementation.
+We override the Diffusers pipeline \texttt{TextToVideoSDPipeline} to produce our implementation.

 Parameters are selected as follows: We use classifier-free guidance with a strength of 9, conduct 40 denoising steps, and maintain a video resolution of 512x512 for the conventional stable diffusion backward denoising process.
+For all the comparisons with Peekaboo \cite{jain2023peekaboo} we use their official repository\footnote{\href{https://github.com/microsoft/Peekaboo}{https://github.com/microsoft/Peekaboo}} at the commit 6564274 (12 Feb 2024).
+In our comparisions we utilize a resolution of 576x320 as employed in the Peekaboo code to ensure fair assessment.

-Regarding the parameters specific to our proposed method, the default values are as follows: We perform 5 editing steps for both spatial and temporal attention (denoted as $N_S \equiv N_M \equiv 5$).
-The editing coefficients $c_m \equiv 0.001$ and $c_s \equiv 0.1$ are used in both spatial and temporal attention in most cases.
+Regarding the parameters specific to our proposed method, the majority of our results are generated using the default values outlined as follows: We execute 5 editing steps for both spatial and temporal attention, denoted as $N_S \equiv N_M \equiv 5$.
+The editing coefficients $c_w \equiv 0.001$ and $c_s \equiv 0.1$ are used in both spatial and temporal attention in most cases.
 The number of trailing attention maps $|\TTT|$ is the only parameter that needs to be tuned.
-Generally, $10 \leq |\TTT| \leq 20$ yields satisfactory results in practice.
+Generally, $10 \leq |\TTT| \leq 20$ yields satisfactory results in practice and we set $|\TTT| \equiv 15$ for our paper results.